 In what circumstances might voluntary registration not be advisable?

-If the majority of your work is carried out outside the UK then there may be a limited amount of VAT on purchases and expenses incurred in the UK for you to recover.
-Foreign VAT incurred cannot be recovered through the UK VAT system although you can make a separate online claim for VAT incurred in EU countries (probably only worth doing if it is significant).
+If most of your work is carried out outside the UK, then there may be a limited amount of VAT on purchases and expenses incurred in the UK for you to recover.
+Foreign VAT incurred cannot be recovered through the UK VAT system, although you can make a separate online claim for VAT incurred in EU countries (probably only worth doing if it is significant).

 HMRC have provided the following further examples of goods that are specifically excluded:

 - An item leased/hired to your business, this counts as services, as ownership will never transfer to your business

 - Food and drink for you or your staff, these are excluded goods